ssatguru/BabylonJS-EditControl.java/README.md

 This EditControl is similar to those widgets.

-You can embed this in your Babylonjs application to provid those same capabilities.
+You can embed this in your Babylonjs application to provide those same capabilities.

 Currently has the following features